Cap Penalties

 Allar is the rookie quarterback who looks the part.
 He is 6-foot-5, 240 pounds, threw for 25 touchdowns at Penn State, and the Steelers traded up in the third round to get him.

-The Steelers also signed Aaron Rodgers to a one-year deal and have Russell Wilson in the room.
-Allar is the third quarterback on a depth chart of veterans.
+The Steelers brought Aaron Rodgers back on another short-term deal and have second-year Will Howard slotted as the primary backup.
+Allar is the third quarterback on the depth chart.
 He is not playing in 2026.
 He is probably not playing in 2027.
-Pittsburgh's preferred path is Rodgers in 2026, Rodgers in 2027 if it works, and a top-ten 2028 quarterback if it does not.
+Pittsburgh's preferred path is Rodgers in 2026, Howard or a veteran in 2027, and a top-ten 2028 quarterback if neither sticks.

 That makes Allar a redshirt asset on a clock to "we drafted over him in two years."
 The hit rate on third-round rookie quarterbacks in that situation is near zero.
 The market is pricing Allar at 1.10 to 2.02 in Superflex.
 Fair value is 2.06.